Syed ArhamSyed Arham(Author)

 • Foundations are built by following suit and according to the “osmosis rule”.
 This rule states that you cannot play a card to a foundation unless a card with the same rank has already been played to the foundation directly above.

 • The top foundation is unique in that there is no other foundation above it.
-You can play any card to it if it’s the proper suit.
+You can place any card onto it if it’s the proper suit.

 • If a foundation is vacant, then you can begin with a card of any suit as long as it has not already been played to another foundation.
 The card’s rank must, though, adhere to the osmosis rule.